mitodl/edxcut/README.md

 edxcut = edX Course Unit Tests

+Have you ever had your open edX course unexpectedly break, due to some change in how the edX platform does grading, or due to some code change in a custom response grading library?

+Would you like to be able to automatically verify that *all* the auto-graded problems in your edX course are functioning as expected, without having to manually click through all the problems and remember test cases to enter?

-This is an open source package for performing unit tests of answer box grading correctness, for a live running open edX course instance.
+__edxcut__ is an open source package for performing automated unit tests of answer box grading correctness, across all problems, in a live, open edX course instance.

 edxcut accepts a course unit test specification file (in YAML format), and interacts with the edX course instance, mimicing a live learner,